woxcab/vkrss/README.md

     Service token allows to fetch only opened for everyone walls.
   * or [user access token with offline permissions](#eng-user-access-token)

-    User access token allows to fetch both opened and closed walls that're opened for this user.
+    If you uses `id` parameter then user access token allows to fetch both opened and closed walls that're opened for this user.

     Warning: If user terminates all sessions in the security settings of profile then him access token becomes invalid; in that case, user must create new access token.

+   If you uses `global_search` then service and user access tokens give equivalent results, i.e. only opened walls is processed.
-* <a name="eng-count"></a> `count` is number of processing posts starting with the latest published post.
+* <a name="eng-count"></a> `count` is a number of processing posts starting with the latest published post.
   It's arbitrary amount including more than 100.
-  If it's more 100 then multiple requests will be sent because VK API allows to fetch no more than 100 posts at a time.
-  Delay between requests is equal to 1 sec in order to satisfy VK API limits (no more than 3 requests per second).

   *Default value*: 20.

   If `owner_only`, `non_owner_only`, `include`, `exclude` or `skip_ads`
   parameters are passed then amount of posts in the result RSS feed can be less than `count` because some post can be skipped by these parameters.

+  If `global_search` is passed then maximum value of `count` is **1000**, API requests number can be no more than **1000 requests per day**, and each request can fetch no more than 200 posts.

+  Delay between requests is equal to 1 sec in order to satisfy VK API limits (no more than 3 requests per second).

+  If `id` is passed then `count` is unlimited, but API requests number can be no more than **5000 requests per day** and each request can fetch no more than 100 posts.

 * <a name="eng-repost-delimiter"></a> `repost_delimiter` is a string that's placed
   between parent and child posts; in other words, it's a header of a child post in the repost.